Republican Governance Group

 The Republican Governance Group, originally the Tuesday Lunch Bunch and then the Tuesday Group until 2020, is a group of moderate Republicans in the United States House of Representatives.
 It was founded in 1994 in the wake of the Republican takeover of the House; the Republican House caucus came to be dominated by conservatives.
 It has historically been considered a center to center-right congressional caucus, with its members primarily from competitive House districts.
-However, it has shifted further to the right in recent years under Trumpism.
-In January 2025, member Carlos A. Giménez stated "Our goals are the same as President Trump’s goals."
+In 2025, Roll Call wrote, "the group is less united from a singular political vision than a determination to shape legislation that’s rooted in pragmatism".

 In 2007, the Tuesday Group founded its own political action committee.
 The name of the PAC was "Tuesday Group Political Action Committee" but has since changed to "Republican Governance Group/Tuesday Group Political Action Committee".
 It is based in Tampa, Florida.

 Another major group of Republican moderates in Congress is the Republican Main Street Caucus, which existed briefly from 2017 to 2019 and was re-formed in 2021.

 Wednesday Group

-Members of its predecessor, the Wednesday Group, first founded in the House between 1961 and 1963 and then in the Senate around 1969.
+Its predecessor, the Wednesday Group, was first founded in the House between 1961 and 1963 and then in the Senate around 1969.